 The process of eutrophication is the response to inputs of nutrients such as phosphorus and nitrogen.
 Rather than the nutrients themselves, it is this response to inputs of nutrients that is of specific relevance to Lac de Gras.
 In contrast to constituents that can elicit a toxicological response at a certain concentration (e.g., metals), there is no threshold (or concentration) of nutrients at which a eutrophication response can be expected.
 Theoretically, any input of nutrients to an oligotrophic waterbody can result in some response (e.g., increase in algal biomass).
-In Lac de Gras, the primary response to the discharge of nutrients from the Mine has been the increase in phytoplankton biomass (as indicated by chlorophyll a) and the spatial expansion of this increase (Golder 2019).
-Therefore, the Action Levels related to indicators of eutrophication apply to chlorophyll a concentration.
+In Lac de Gras, the primary response to the discharge of nutrients from the Mine has been the increase in phytoplankton biomass (as indicated by chlorophyll a) and the spatial expansion of this increase (Golder 2020d).
+Action Levels related to indicators of eutrophication apply to the concentrations of TP and chlorophyll a.